sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-21_the-amnaya-krama-for-the-dual-worship-of-sharika-and-tripura.md

 +++
-title = "The AmnAya-krama for the dual worship of shArikA andxa0tripurA"
+title = "The AmnAya-krama for the dual worship of shArikA and tripurA"

 +++
 R and I finally got to moving ahead with the initial part of laying out